Firehed/webauthn-php/README.md

 4) There is no step 4.
 The verified credential is now stored and associated with the user!

 ### Authenticating a user with an existing WebAuthn credential

-Note: this workflow may be a little different if supporting [passkeys](https://developer.apple.com/passkeys/).
-Updated samples will follow.

 Before starting, you will need to collect the username or id of the user trying to authenticate, and retrieve the user info from storage.
 This assumes the same schema from the previous Registration example.